agiordan101/codingame_chess/README.md

 ### Python tools

-!!!
-NOT UP TO DATE !!!
-* What do I want from python ? :
+* What do I want from python :
-    - Integration test
-        * Create a random position, provide the FEN and a list of moves.
-        * Create a new type of standard input/output, where the C++ bot send all its available move.
-Python could asserts their validity
-    - Benchmark exe/bots - plots
     - Benchmark heuristic (See next sections)
         * Create a protocol and use stockfish for a MSE for example. (hard to normalize stockfish output ?)
         * Compare speed and results of all heuristic (First heuristic choice won't be much the same ?)
     - Evaluate a bot ELO (with stockfish)
-    - Create a dataset PO
-    - Python script that merge all specified files into 1 (For codingame bot programming)

 Info about Stockfish :
-    - Time constraints alter the ELO.
     - Under 10ms, ELO 1300 could be rated lower than 600
+    - Don't use Stockfish under 800 ELO ..

 #### Heuristics benchmarks